-The LSU Dual Enrollment Program allows high schools an opportunity to advance their students’ academic careers by earning college credit while still attending high school.
+The LSU Dual Enrollment (DE) Program offers high schools an opportunity to enhance their students’ academic journeys by enabling them to earn college credit while still in high school.

-All LSU dual enrollment (DE) courses are created and administered by an LSU faculty member assigned as the LSU Instructor of Record.
-The Instructor of Record monitors all student and teacher activity and provides the needed course materials.
+An LSU faculty member, designated as the LSU Instructor of Record, develops and administers all LSU DE courses.
+The Instructor of Record closely monitors student and teacher engagement and provides the necessary course materials.

-- High schools are able to offer courses with enriched materials from college courses.
+- High schools can offer courses enriched with materials from college courses.

-- High schools benefit from having their teachers receive free professional development from specific LSU departments.
+- High schools benefit from free professional development opportunities for their teachers, provided by specific LSU departments.

-- High schools are able to better prepare their students to be college-ready by exposing students to college material in the nurturing high school environment.
+- High schools can better prepare their students for college readiness by exposing them to college-level material within the supportive high school environment.

-- The high school must sign a Memorandum of Understanding (MoU) with LSU to offer DE courses at their high schools.
+- The high school is responsible for signing a Memorandum of Understanding (MoU) with LSU to offer DE courses at their facility.

-- The high school must provide a teacher in the classroom who has completed the required LSU certification training for the specific course to be offered.
+- The high school must assign a teacher who has completed the required LSU certification training for the specific course being offered.

-- The high school must insure that DE teachers adhere to all University and Department rules and policies regarding the DE courses.
+- The high school must ensure that DE teachers comply with all University and Department rules and policies related to DE courses.

-- The high school must provide classroom space along with any required technology.
+- The high school must provide appropriate classroom space, along with any necessary technology.

-- The high school must follow all requirements stated on the MoU.
+- The high school must adhere to all requirements outlined in the MoU.